Easy Skillet Breakfast Potatoes

 - Infuse the oil.
 Heating the oil and butter up with a smashed clove of garlic, a few sprigs of thyme and rosemary.
 That one minute of time when the oil heats up and the herbs start sizzling and frying is just enough to flavor these breakfast potatoes.
 I don’t do this all the time.
 But whenever I’ve got fresh herbs around the house for other meals, I sneak a few sprigs into my skillet to really make these breakfast potatoes a little more special.

 Lazy Autumn Saturday morning breakfast wouldn’t be complete without a stack of homemade pumpkin waffles and these hearty skillet potatoes.
-And it sure beats the hockey buck hash browns from the grocery store!
-If you’ve got leftovers, you can pop them into an airtight container and refrigerate.
-Reheat them in a skillet or a toaster oven for a few minutes.
+And it sure beats the hockey puck hash browns from the grocery store!
+If you’ve got leftovers, you can pop them into an airtight container and and store them in the refrigerator.
+Reheat them in a skillet, air fry them, or heat them in a toaster oven for a few minutes.

 Eat until your fall heart’s content.